kubermatic/docs/content/kubermatic/master/tutorials-howtos/networking/dual-stack/_index.en.md

 Limitations:
 - Services of type `LoadBalancer` don't work out of the box in vSphere clusters, as they are not implemented by the vSphere cloud-controller-manager.
-You can use additional addon software, such as [MetalLB](https://metallb.universe.tf/) to make them work in your custom kubeadm setup.
+You can use additional addon software, such as [MetalLB](https://metallb.universe.tf/) to make them work in your environment.